Accessing Your Brain Memory

 Collaborative Knowledge Building

-- Knowledge mapping sessions where teams build understanding together
+When learning with others, graph visualizations enable:- Knowledge mapping sessions where teams build understanding together

 - Expertise identification by seeing who has strong networks in specific areas